Rights group says US-led coalition destroyed Syrian city

 "When you have an enemy that uses noncombatants as collateral damage, it's very difficult when you fight an enemy like that to completely avoid any casualties," Ryan said.

+Speaking to reporters at the Pentagon by videoconference from Baghdad, Veale disputed what he said was the group's assertion that the coalition had violated international law.

+"In other words, they are literally judging us guilty until proven innocent," he said.
+"That's a bold rhetorical move by an organization that fails to check the public record or consult the accused."

-Benjamin Walsby, another investigator on the Amnesty team, said the coalition should have adjusted its strategy accordingly.
+Benjamin Walsby, another investigator on the Amnesty team, said the coalition should have adjusted its strategy.

 "If you rely on long-range tactics like artillery and airstrikes, then civilians are very likely to pay the price, and that appears to be what happened in Raqqa," he said.